Schnueggel/wanamu-frontend-2/README.md

 # Approach 1

 * I created StateModels that are holding the application state.
-StateModels offer a streams.
-To this streams you can subscribe to get notified when the State changes.
+StateModels offer a change streams.
+You can subscribe to this streams to get notified when the State changes.
 * The AppStateModel is the top state which contains all other states.
-The AppState subscribes to all his SubStates and forward this changes to its own change stream.
+The AppState subscribes to all his SubStates change streams and forward this changes to its own change stream.
 * I created Actions that can trigger certain actions like doLoadTodoList or doUpdateTodo.
 This actions also offer streams you can subscribe to.
 * I created Controller Components.
 They build the upper layer of the ReactDom.
 It is the deepest point in the application where AppState and Actions are visible.
 * StateModels are aware of Actions and can subscribe to the streams they offer.